zzonyo/trust-docs-test/source/index.html.md

 ###

+一、 We warmly remind you that Huobi Futures is settled at 16:00 on each Friday (GMT+8).
+When querying fund or position information during the settlement period, error codes will be returned.

+Error codes and their meaning are as following:

+1. Error code "1077" indicates that "the fund query of current perpetual swap trading pair failed during the settlement";
+2. Error code "1078" indicates that "the fund query of part of perpetual swap trading pairs failed during the settlement";
+3. Error code "1079" indicates that "the position query of current perpetual swap trading pair failed during the settlement";
+4. Error code "1080" indicates that "the position query of part of perpetual swap trading pairs failed during the settlement";

+You are recommended to read the status code from the returned message.
+If the above four types of status code appear, the returned data is not accurate and couldn't be used as reference.

-  We notice that the system is sometimes overloaded when the market suddenly turns to be highly volatile.
+二、We notice that the system is sometimes overloaded when the market suddenly turns to be highly volatile.
 If the system is busy recently or the following prompts appear:

 {“status”: “error”, “err_code”: 1004, “err_msg”: “System busy.
 Please try again later.”, “ts”:}